nkanderson/ECE510-challenges/challenge-10/README.md

 The last potential bottleneck noted by ChatGPT was the plotting overhead.
 This doesn't seem like a significant bottleneck, and ChatGPT did not provide much insight into any possible improvements, simply noting the current approach is less expensive than live plotting.

 ChatGPT concluded by offering some quick optimization suggestions.
 One of these was quite straightforward and seemed reasonable, such as using a `set` for `HOLE_STATE` rather than a `list`.
 The rest were a bit more involved, and ChatGPT did not describe them in-depth.
 It's unclear whether these suggestions would truly be quick to implement or not.

+ChatGPT did not identify the multiply-accumulate (MAC) operation as a primary computational bottlenecks until asked explicitly about hardware implementation.
+With that prompt, ChatGPT quickly identified the MAC operation within the `Q_Learning` method.

 ### Profiling of Code